AWikia/SkinEvelution/docs/Overview.md

 This is used as the border color of the various containers and the color of certain inactive elements.
 When set to ``auto``, it autopicks a color based on page background color.
 This is also used on unaccented primary form controls (Mostly those with ``is-unaccented`` class).
 In High Contrast Mode, it substitutes the Pause Generic Color.

 ### ``--active-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the color of the active links in addition of being used as a color for the insertation caret.
 This is also used on alternate secondary form controls (Mostly those with ``is-alternate`` class).
-When set to ``auto``, it picks the hyperlink color.
+When set to ``auto``, it autopicks a color based on a mix of 60% Hyperlink Color and 40% of either black or white.

 ### ``--canvas-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of the page container, rail modules and many more containers.
 When set to ``auto``, it autopicks the inverted version of page background color.
 This is also used on unaccented secondary form controls (Mostly those with ``is-unaccented`` class).
 In High Contrast Mode, it substitutes the Success Generic Color.